 \section{Results}

 To test the method, we computed the directionality for materials with different symmetry classes in two and three dimensions.
-First, we test the method using homogeneous materials that allow to us (semi) analytically obtain the dispersion relations and then we try it with results obtained using the finite element method for a micropolar elastic material.
-That also shows that the method does not depend on the equations being analyzed and only needs as input the dispersion relations.
+First, we test the method using homogeneous materials that allow us to (semi) analytically obtain the dispersion relations and then we try it with results obtained using the finite element method for a micropolar elastic material.
+That also shows that the method does not depend on the equations being analyzed and only needs the dispersion relations as input.